-Part 5 Technical Summary: Project Objectives The objective of this project is to prepare Indonesian communities to cope with the effect of climate a) change as well as mitigate the causes of the current environmental crisis.
-The project is informed by a Positive Development Paradigm of Global Climate Change and b) Sustainable Development which is ...including the growing understanding of innovation processes. developed to address technological change, but applicable to social innovation, The creation of public spaces will also foster community connection, enhance, and integrate existing c) public spaces.
-The vision is to create a network of public spaces that will support a new ecosystem that will provide benefits to the entire city.
-The project's impact will be measured according to the following outcomes: d) Adaptation Innovation Education
+Techni cal Summary: Project Objectives a) The objective of this project is to prepare Indonesian communities to cope with the effect of climate change as well as mitigate the causes of the current environmental crisis. b) The project is informed by a Positive Development Paradigm of Global Climate Change and Sustainable Development which is including the growing understanding of innovation processes, developed to address technological change, but applicable to social innovation. c) The creation of public spaces will also foster community connection, enhance, and integrate existing public spaces.
+The vision is to create a network of public spaces that will support a new ecosystem that will provide benefits to the entire city. d) The project's impact will be measured according to the following outcomes: Adaptation Innovation Education